 The Academy staff members are dedicated to each student's academic and behavioral success, as well as each student's post-secondary success.
+We nurture a trauma informed environment for all who enter our school.
 Staff, parents, and community members will work together to provide the best educational opportunities for all students.